Paradox Interactive Forums

 Yep... a new AAR.
 I've been meaning to do a Vinland AAR ever since i started working on the EU2 scenario of same name.
 I suspect i will take some time to complete this though as i have lots of committments elsewhere.
 We will see.

-Originally Posted by Lord E
+Lord E said:

 Great to see you return to writing AARs Languish, I will be reading this and I am looking forward to it.
-I think your goals are reasonable and good, so I look forward to the story
+I think your goals are reasonable and good, so I look forward to the story:)

-Thanks Lord E - once i figure out why my laptop took the first screenshot and (for some unknown reason) no others i'll post the first few updates!
+Thanks Lord E - once i figure out why my laptop took the first screenshot and (for some unknown reason) no others i'll post the first few updates! :)

 EDIT: I've found a third party application that takes a screenshot, names it accordingly, and generates a thumbnail.
 This means i can finally begin!